 Fresh as it might seem, the air you breathe is often packed with particles.
 From pets to petrol engines, spores can come from plenty of places.
 At best, they cause questionable odours.
 At worst, these floating nasties can trigger allergies, asthma attacks and all kinds of complications.

-Feeling sneezy or queasy at the thought of what you’re inhaling?
-From compact models for personal purification to bigger kit that’s fit for your living room, each of these air purifiers will help to filter and remove any dust, bacteria and bad stuff that might be floating about your abode.
+Keen to ventilate your residence?
+Flinging windows wide open can help, but for cleaner breathing on a daily basis, try one of the purifiers featured below.
+From compact models for personal purification to bigger kit that’s fit for your living room, each will filter out the dust, bacteria or bad stuff that might be floating about your abode.

 The best air purifiers for your personal space

 Smart cylinders are nothing new, but an Echo alone can’t aerate your home.
 Add Levoit’s connected purifier to your pad for fresher air on command.

 Compatible with Alexa and Google Assistant, the Core 200S integrates with your smart home setup via the VeSync partner app.
 When you’re not asking for faster filtration, you can use your smartphone to adjust speed, schedule and sleep settings – and to check the remaining life of the filter inside.

 Fancy cleaner breathing while you dream?
 The Core 200S can also glow as a night light, with soothing hues to help you snooze.